ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 1. The system receives an authentication service request with the parameters: id, Con, reqTime, txnId, MUA code, ver, MUA_Licensekey, MSA_license key, idType, pi, ad, fad, bio, pin, OTP, session key, HMAC Value, signature, namePri, msPri, mtPri, nameSec, msSec, mtSec, dCode, mId, Bios (bioType, attriType).
 2. The biometric is sent in [**Base-64 encoded format**](//en.wikipedia.org/wiki/Base64)
 3. The system validated the following:
    * Validates if the time period between the current time stamp and the request time stamp is <= time period (n is an admin configuration).
-Refer to the features related [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
+Refer to the features related to [**time stamp validation**](#a-validate-the-timestamp-of-the-authentication-request).
    * Validates if duplicate fingers are used in input if duplicate encoded value is used in the input for fingers - updated logic
    * Validates if single fgerMin record contains more than one finger
    * Validates if total number of fgerMin records exceed 2
 4. The system then matches first fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 5. Generates a match score (using SDK) based on the level of the match of the fgerMin for the first fingerprint
 6. Matches second fgerMin record in the input parameter against the mapped UIN/VID of the resident in the auth database.
+Refer to the features related to [**Map VID to UIN**](#c-map-vid-to-uin-of-the-individual-in-the-auth-database-so-that-the-individual-can-be-authenticated-).
 7. Then generates a match score (using SDK) based on the level of the match of the fgerMin for the second fingerprint
 8. Generates a simple composite match score by summing up the match scores of the first and second fingerprint
 9. The actor retrieves the composite finger threshold configured which is acceptable for a match